88sanjay/WeblogChallenge/Readme.md

 ### Platform and Tools Used

 * Entire analysis was done using spark and python libraries
-* Currently working on the scala code for the same.
-Will update the repo as soon as I finish.
+* Have written scala code for feature generation